Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Numerical Results

-In this section, we compare the performance of the different approaches presented in Section \ref{sec:formulation} using a modified version of the IEEE-118 test system widely employed in the technical literature on the topic.
 The IEEE-118 test system has 118 nodes, 19 generators and 186 transmission lines, and the original data pertaining to this system are publicly available in the repository \cite{pglib}.
-We assume that six generators can provide reserves, and their corresponding data is collated in Table \ref{tab:generators_reserve}.
+We assume that six generators can provide reserves, and their corresponding data is shown in Table \ref{tab:generators_reserve}.
 Notice that units 12, 65 and 111 have a much higher production cost than units 49, 61 and 100.
 For these six units, the reserve deployment costs are computed as $c^{-}_n = 0.8 \, c_n$ and $c^{+}_n = 1.2 \, c_n$, and the reserve capacity costs are $c^d_n = c^u_n = 0.2c_n$.
 Besides, we add 25 wind power plants throughout the system as suggested in \cite{roald2016chance}.
 We consider that the wind power forecast error is normally distributed, i.e., $\boldsymbol{\omega} \sim N(\mathbf{0},\Sigma)$, where $\mathbf{0}$ and $\Sigma$ represent, respectively, the zero vector and the covariance matrix.
 We also assume that the standard deviation of $\omega_n$ at node $n$ is a 15\% of the wind power forecast $w_n$.
 The uncertainty pertaining to the renewable generation of the wind farms is characterized using 1000 scenarios, that is, $|\mathcal{S}|=1000$.
 Finally, the penalty cost $P$ due to deviations is twice the production cost of the most expensive generator.
 All data of this modified 118-bus system is available at \cite{AGCmanual2023}.

 To provide meaningful statistics, each method is run for ten different sets of randomly generated scenarios.
 Accordingly, we report results averaged over these ten instances.
 All optimization problems have been solved using GUROBI 9.1.2 \cite{gurobi} on a Linux-based server with CPUs clocking at 2.6 GHz, 6 threads and 16 GB of RAM.
 In all cases, the optimality GAP has been set to $10^{-9}\%$ and the time limit to 10 hours.